Artheriax/FoE/systems/Monsters.md

 Class V designations have occurred [**12 confirmed, 3 contested**] across recorded history.
 Of these, [**4 remain active**] under continuous MOD monitoring.

-### Notable Breach Events

-**The Ashenveil Deep Breach** *(Third Era, Pre-Record contested)* A Class III dungeon in the Ashenveil district underwent unmonitored escalation and breached during a period of institutional disorder.
-The resulting emergence event involved primarily Umbral Monsters and contributed to the population instability later documented in the Ashenveil Disturbance records.
-Dungeon was sealed following the breach.
-Sealing method classification: [Classified].

-**The Ashenmoor Campaign Escalations** *(Mid-Era)* Several Class II and III dungeons in the Ashenmoor region underwent simultaneous pulse surges during the Ashenmoor Campaigns, contributing to sustained multi-front engagement conditions.
-MOD post-campaign analysis attributed the synchronization to an unidentified subsurface rift network.
-Network status: [Partially Sealed / Monitoring Ongoing].

-**The Northern Face Keystone Emergence** *(Seventh Era)* A Class IV dungeon in the northern mountain territories underwent unexpected escalation to Class V status.
-A Temporal Weaver emerged as the primary Keystone specimen.
-Full incident record: [Classified — Standing Order K14 Sealed File].

----

 ## Lesser Monsters

 The most common and widespread type of monster.
 They are often the first challenge for new hunters and can be found in nearly every environment, from city sewers to deep forests.